Celebrated Cases of Judge Dee: Plot introduction

 The three cases offer a glimpse into the lives of different classes in traditional Chinese society: adventurous traders who travel vast distances along the trade routes up and down the land of China, and who are sometimes targeted by robbers and sometimes form dubious partnerships or turn outright robbers themselves; the small-scale shopkeepers and townspeople, who live within a narrow circumscribed life of routine which some find stifling; the gentry of literati, who by long tradition were considered as the land's rulers and so considered themselves.

 Any official departure of Judge Dee from the court compound (which also includes his private living quarters) is done with fanfare, accompanied by a large retinue of constables and officials.
 This approach is sometimes useful - especially when suspects are to be overawed and intimidated, or recalcitrant local officials intimidated into fully cooperating with an investigation.
 Sometimes, however, Judge Dee finds it expedient to go out incognito and carry out an investigation in disguise.
 He carries off very well the disguise of an itinerant physician; as Van Gulik points out, knowledge of medicine was expected of Chinese literati.
 Conversely, Judge Dee is less successful in passing himself off as a merchant, a member of a completely different social class; an observant merchant quickly unmasks him as what he is, a member of the Literati elite.
 Fortunately, it turns out that this observant merchant is not the wanted criminal; on the contrary, he is an honest merchant, with his own accounts to settle with the criminal, and becomes a very valuable ally.

 Judge Dee acts according to very strict ethics, regarding himself as duty bound to enforce justice, seek out, and severely punish all wrong-doers, high or low.
 Some remarks made by various characters and references made to other magistrates make clear that Dee's conduct is far from universal among District Judges.
 Others of Dee's colleagues might have been more lenient with a suspected murderer when he was a member of a rich family and an outstanding student of literature; or would not have exerted themselves to catch the murderer of a "small" shop-keeper in a minor provincial town; or would have thought more of lining their own pockets than of seeing justice done.
 Judge Dee's honesty and probity were proverbial - which is why tales were told of him even more than a thousand years after his death.

 Literary significance and criticism

-"Dee Goong An is the genuine article, dating from the 18th century and barely modified by the translator to make it intelligible today.
+The scholars Jacques Barzun and Wendell Hertig Taylor wrote in their review of detective fiction that "Dee Goong An is the genuine article, dating from the 18th century and barely modified by the translator to make it intelligible today.
 Like his modern fictions, it adroitly intertwines three plots and shows the judge and his aides in their now familiar guise.
 The introduction and notes (including Chinese ideograms for the skeptical) are as entertaining as the tale, once the reader has become a Dee-votee".